CRO Industry: The Importance of Business Practices and Client Relationships

 The business development (BD) team initiates the first contact and develops relationships by providing a high-level assessment of needs while communicating capabilities to prospective clients as they consider vendors to work with.
-Properly understanding the client factors above assist the BD team in evaluating if the company is a good fit for the client and project.
-The BD team then plays an important role in showing how a company can provide efficient and high value performance in a high-risk, time sensitive environment.
+Properly understanding the client factors above assists the BD team in evaluating if the company is a good fit for the client and project.
+The BD team then plays an important role in showing how a company can provide efficient and high-value performance in a high-risk, time-sensitive environment.
 The relationship between the CRO and client ideally forms a strategic partnership that works closely together on a device or product submission and as such must be nurtured.

 In addition, the business development team is responsible for conveying the strengths of their company and the commitment they will provide.
 This is an important first initial interaction that the client sees in accessing a potential long-term partner.
 The following chart displays some attributes that are important to establishing strong business practices and maintaining strong business relationships.